 Most employers, who are subject to heavy fines if they hire illegally, will not offer a job to a foreigner who does not possess a valid Italy work permit.
 In addition, any work “on black” will never qualify you for a work permit.
 Furthermore, such unofficial employment can quite often lead to exploitative working conditions.
-If you are caught, you can be hit with heavy fines or even barred from the country.

 Under the new legislation, illegal immigrants are liable to pay a fine of 10,000 euros (£8,700; $14,200) and can now be detained by the authorities for up to six months.

 In addition, people who knowingly house undocumented migrants can now face up to three years in prison.

 The new law also permits the formation of unarmed citizen patrol groups to help police keep order.

 Many health and technical professions in Italy are regulated, meaning you have to register with the appropriate body prior to working legally.